justmisosoup/working-with-me/README.md

 ### My Favorite Things

 - **Food**—I cook a lot at home.
 I went into culinary arts early at university, but later on decided on a different direction.
 That said, I love to talk about cooking techniques and enjoy sharing recipes.
-- **Traveling**—I enjoy traveling to the remote corners of the world.
+- **Travel**—I enjoy traveling to the remote corners of the world.
 I definitely won’t turn down an opportunity to go somewhere that is non-remote, so long as there are great experiences to be had.
-- **Reading**—Primarily thick hefty fiction books in the SciFi, Fantasy, and Historical genres.
+- **Books**—Primarily thick hefty fiction books in the SciFi, Fantasy, and Historical genres.
 Or any mix of those together.
-My favourite series are Wheel of Time (6 of 15) and The Stormlight Archive (2 of 6).
+My favourite series are Wheel of Time (6 of 15) and The Stormlight Archive (3 of 6).

 ### Personality Test Results